-Warman Design and Build Competition 2023: Rules released
+Warman Design and Build Competition 2025 Rules

 The Warman Design and Build Competition challenges students to push the boundaries of Mechanical Engineering by developing practical solutions to theoretical problems.